SalihSay/aml-smurfing-detection/README.md

 CDC / Journalizing

 ODI Journalizing was explored as an advanced option.

-Because PaySim is a static file-based source, a real source CDC scenario does not exist in this project, so CDC was intentionally excluded from the main production flow.
+Because PaySim is a static file-based source, a real source CDC scenario does not exist in this project, so CDC was intentionally excluded from the main flow.

-📁 Repository Structure
+📁 12.
+Repository Structure
 aml-smurfing-detection/
 │
 ├── README.md